decatur/ansatz27/README.md

 There is no one-to-one correspondence between JSON and MATLAB data types.
-Even the number `1` is a 2-dimensional matrix in MATLAB, and could translate to a JSON type of `number`, `array of number` or `array of array of number`. ansatz27 uses [JSON Schema](http://json-schema.org) to coerce JSON and MATLAB data types consistiently and to validate the data.
+Even the number `1` is a 2-dimensional matrix in MATLAB, and could translate to a JSON type of `number`, `array of number` or `array of array of number`. ansatz27 uses [JSON Schema](http://json-schema.org) to coerce JSON and MATLAB data types consistently and to validate the data.

 # Requirements
 GNU Octave version minimum 4.0 or MATLAB about version 2006 (verified for 2013b).